rizfn/babel-transition/docs/presentations/jul28/index.md

 ### Exact evolutionary details:

-- Each generation, each agent each other agent
+- Each generation, each agent competes with every other agent, and gains fitness

-- Average fitness is calculated.
+- Total fitness is calculated.

 - Top 50% of agents reproduce.